groovemonkey/stressedout-elixir/infrastructure/aws-traditional/README.md

 ```

 This is used for things like signing cookies and other webapp-related things, but this is a test application so it doesn't matter.
 Obviously, don't go using that on your production Phoenix web applications.

+Ensure that the `$DB_SERVER` is set to the database server's IP address before running the following command.

 ```bash
 doas docker run --rm --name stressedout \